Captain Minnie Mouse Is Sailing The Seas To Inspire Young Women On Disney Cruise Line

 Captain Minnie will also be visiting children in some of the homeports and ports of call for Disney Cruise Line.
 She is doing that in order to encourage future generations for the maritime industry even if they can’t make it onto the fleet of ships that DCL has to offer all of their guests.

 Disney Cruise Line is taking things a step further by sponsoring four scholarships at the LJM Maritime Academy this year in The Bahamas.
-Female cadets who are hopeful to be shipboard leaders and captains can hope to get these scholarships which will provide two years of studying at the academy as well as one year of service one a DCL ship.
+Female cadets who are hopeful to be shipboard leaders and captains can hope to get these scholarships, which will provide two years of studying at the academy as well as one year of service one a DCL ship.

 Captain Minnie Mouse is certainly making a big splash already and she hasn’t even yet arrived on the Disney Cruise Line ships.
 Along with all that has already been mentioned, she will be the focus of brand new merchandise which includes clothing, plush, and jewelry such as a PANDORA charm specific to the DCL fleet.